katholiek-onderwijs-vlaanderen/sri-client/README.md

   * **raw:** boolean that can be used for getList and getAll.
 If set to true the array of results will contain the raw result of the body.results, so the items will be an object with an href and a $$expanded object.
   * **asMap:** boolean that can be used for getAllHrefs.
 If set to true an object with be returned which contains all the hrefs as keys and the object to which it refers as value.
 * **ng-sri-client specific**
+  * **raw** default is false.
+The response will be parsed.
+If raw is true the response will not be parsed.
   * **cancelPromise:** A promise that will cancel the request, if it gets resolved.
   * **pending:** boolean that will be set to true by every method when the request starts and set to false once the result is fetched.
 * **node-sri-client specific**